-Pursuant to the ISO tariff, connection project costs are classified as either participant-related or systemrelated costs.
 Connection project costs that are classified as system-related costs are recovered in the same manner as system transmission costs (i.e., from all market participants taking service under Rate DTS).

-Connection project costs that are classified as participant-related costs are recovered through a combination of (1) an upfront construction contribution paid by the market participant,-; and (2) for demand-related costs, local investment as determined by the ISO tariff.
+Connection project costs that are classified as participant-related costs are recovered through a combination of (1) an upfront construction contribution paid by the market participant, and (2) for demand-related costs, local investment as determined by the ISO tariff.

-In order to calculate the costs recovered through local investment and upfront construction contribution, the AESO must determine the following pursuant to Section 8, Construction Contributions for Connection Projects, of the current ISO tariff:
+In order to calculate the costs recovered through local investment and upfront construction contribution, the AESO must determine the following pursuant to Section 8, Construction Contributions for Connection Projects, of the current ISO tariff:22

-- 1. The costs of a connection project must be classified as either participant-related or systemrelated: - Participant-related costs are described in subsection 8.3(2) of Section 8 of the ISO tariff. - System-related costs are generally those costs that are "non-radial".; - 2.
-The participant-related costs are then deemed to be either demand-related or supply-related using the ratio of Rate DTS (demand-related) and Rate STS (supply-related) - Local investment is only available to demand-related costs but-and not to those amounts that are deemed supply-related- (i.e. local investment is only available for load).; - 4.
-The portion of participant-related costs which exceeds the available local investment is paid by the market participant through an upfront construction contribution.
+- 1. The costs of a connection project must be classified as either participant-related or systemrelated: - Participant-related costs are described in subsection 8.3(2) of Section 8 of the ISO tariff - System-related costs are generally those costs that are "non-radial"; - 2.
+The participant-related costs are then deemed to be either demand-related or supply-related using the ratio of Rate DTS (demand-related) and Rate STS (supply-related); - 3.
+Local investment is only available to demand-related costs but not to those amounts that are deemed supply-related. (i.e. local investment is only available for load);